sparna-git/Sparnatural/docs/Query-JSON-format.md

 - `line` : one single query line / criteria
 - `children` : the children of that line / criteria, the ones that are below it in the Sparnatural query builder
 - `optional` : whether the line and all its children are optional (use a SPARQL "OPTIONAL")
-- `notExists` : whether the line and all its children and negative (use a SPARQL "FILTER NOT EXISTS")
+- `notExists` : whether the line and all its children are negative (use a SPARQL "FILTER NOT EXISTS")

 ### Query line structure